On the Scattering of Waves inside Charged Spherically Symmetric Black Holes: The Analytic Framework

 \subsection{General Case}

 To see the potential $V(t)$ as a perturbation, we will construct our sequence of solutions to \eqref{waveeqinwwithgeneralV} by imposing data on surfaces $t=t_0$ with $t_0$ large enough.
+For simplicity, we assume $u$ to be real.
 Let us first note that the energy density

 is eventually a decreasing function of $t$.
 Indeed,

 and $V'(t)<0$ after a fixed $t_{large}$ by the assumption in \eqref{Vgeneral}.

 The following estimate will be useful for our calculations. \begin{lem1} For $u$ a solution of \eqref{waveeqinwwithgeneralV} and $t>t_0>t_{large}$, we have